-Generation of orally bioavailable GSPT1-directed MGD molecules
+Generation of highly potent and orally bioavailable GSPT1-directed MGD molecules

-We have generated a series of GSPT1-directed MGD molecules with improved activity and pharmacokinetic properties compared to our early lead, MRT-048.
-One of these molecules is MRT-1577, a highly selective and orally bioavailable GSPT1-directed MGD molecule.
+We have generated a series of GSPT1-directed MGD molecules with improved potency and pharmacokinetic properties compared to our early lead, MRT-048.
+One of these molecules is MRT-1577, a potent, highly selective and orally bioavailable GSPT1-directed MGD molecule.